douglasfinlay/node-eos-console/README.md

 ## License

-`node-eos-console` is licensed under the MIT license.
+`eos-console` is licensed under the MIT license.
 See [`LICENSE`](https://github.com/douglasfinlay/node-eos-console/blob/main/LICENSE) for details.